On the trajectory of an individual chosen according to supercritical Gibbs measure in the branching random walk: Many-to-one lemma and random walk estimates

-\paragraph*{Ladder epochs and height processes} We denote by $(\tau_k^+, k \geq 0)$ and $(H_k^+, k \geq 0)$ the strictly ascending ladder epochs and the height process, writing $\tau^+_0=0, H^+_0=0$ and, for $k \geq 1$,
+\paragraph*{Ladder epochs and height processes.} We denote by $(\tau_k^+, k \geq 0)$ and $(H_k^+, k \geq 0)$ the strictly ascending ladder epochs and the height process, writing $\tau^+_0=0, H^+_0=0$ and, for $k \geq 1$,

 Note that $(\tau_k^{+}, k\geq0)$ and $(H_k^{+}, k\geq0)$ are renewal processes, i.e., random walks with i.i.d. non-negative increments.
 Similarly, we write $\tau^-$ and $H^-$ the strictly ascending ladder epoch and the height process associated to $-S$.
-It is given in Theorem A of \cite{Koz76} that there exist two constants $C_{\pm}>0$ such that
+It is given in \cite[Theorem A]{Koz76} that there exist two constants $C_{\pm}>0$ such that

-\paragraph{Renewal function} We write $V^-(\cdot)$ (respectively $V^+(\cdot)$) the renewal function associated to $(H^-_k,k \geq 0)$ (resp. $(H^+_k, k \geq 0)$), defined by
+\paragraph{Renewal function.} We write $V^-(\cdot)$ (respectively $V^+(\cdot)$) the renewal function associated to $(H^-_k,k \geq 0)$ (resp. $(H^+_k, k \geq 0)$), defined by

 Observe that $V^-$ is a non-decreasing, right-continuous function with $V^-(0)=1$.
 We can rewrite $V^-$ in the following way